 - Full restoration of the Voting Rights Act.

 - Ending voter intimidation and suppression policies, such as Voter ID laws.

 - Boosting civic engagement before and after elections.

 - Ensuring full and fair representation in the U. S. Census.

 More specifically, I embrace and recommend these five action steps to drive the aforementioned solutions.

 - Research and Learning (Including Data Gathering): Make an ongoing effort to educate yourself on the facts, history, complexities, and nuances of issues that you care about.
 Keep links, notes, and data handy so that you can be informed when you interact with others or on social media.

-- Equitable Relationships with Members of Historically Underrepresented Groups (HUGs): There’s no substitute for getting to know and spending time with people who are different from you, especially those with less privilege than you enjoy.
+- Equitable Relationships with Members of Underrepresented Groups: There’s no substitute for getting to know and spending time with people who are different from you, especially those with less privilege than you enjoy.
 It’s crucial that these relationships are built on equal footing, without the person with more privilege positioning themselves as the “helper” or, worse, “savior.”
 The person with more privilege should also do most of the listening and a lot less of the talking.

 - Speaking Against Injustices: When you hear or see injustice taking place, whether it’s right in front of you, explained to you by others, or observed through media, take a stand and speak out against it in a compassionate, skillful manner.
 These engagements can often be awkward, uncomfortable, or downright scary.
 Sometimes speaking out costs you a relationship or changes how people perceive you.